Raising Puppies to Be Brave: The Top 10 Ways to Create Confident Dogs

 9. Avoid Labeling Young Puppies.

 Psychologists have long known that labeling children affects how others treat them.
 Once we label puppies, we look for evidence to support that label, even if it isn’t there.
-We want to be unbiased but we are not once we have labeled a puppy.
+We may think we are unbiased but once we have labeled a puppy, we are no longer.
 We watch “stars” and ooh and ah over the great things they do, overlooking their moments of tentativeness.
-Once a puppy has been labeled a “weanie” or “scaredy-cat,” we treat that puppy differently.
+No matter how hard we try, we treat a “weanie” or “scaredy-cat” differently.

 10. Allow Pups to Solve Their Own Problems.

 So what should we do if our puppy is afraid?
 We should wait quietly, giving the puppy time to complete its evaluation and make a decision regarding the novel item.
-Often, we just put the item in the pen with the litter so it has all the time it needs to resolve its concern.
-This also allows it to watch its littermates or mother interact with the item.
+Often, we just put the item in the pen with a pup so it has all the time it needs to resolve its concern.
+If the pup is still with it’s litter, this allows it to watch its littermates or mother interact with the item.

 If we can’t put the object in the pen, we stay quietly out of the way while ensuring the puppy is safe.
 We might support the puppy by sitting or standing nearby but we do not take control of the situation.
 This is between the puppy and its world!
 If we encourage the puppy, we are putting pressure on it, increasing the stress it is feeling.
 If we push, pull or physically place the puppy near the item, we may cause it to panic.
 If we start training, we teach the puppy that we are in charge in strange situations rather than him.
 We are making him dependent and needy.
 Remember, our job is to do nothing but ensure the puppy is safe and offer him the comfort of our presence!